yvanlebras/training-material/topics/ecology/tutorials/MetaShARK_tutorial/tutorial.md

 <img src="./Images/3_MetaShARK_create.png" width=100%>

-Then you can upload datafiles.
-Here, you can import these files from the downloaded Zenodo archive (link : https://zenodo.org/api/records/10663465/files-archive):
+<p align="justify">Then you can upload datafiles.
+Here, you can import these files from the downloaded <a href="https://zenodo.org/api/records/10663465/files-archive">Zenodo archive</a>:</p>

 📁 List of datasets :
  - datafile_1.**tsv**